Appointments, Promotion and Tenure (APT) Overview

 - Check out the Domain Guide to find definitions and examples for each domain and each level.

 - So you have an idea of the requirements for your track and rank, can you document your accomplishments according to the criteria?

 - Seek advice from your Department Chair, Division Director, and your Departmental APT Committee Chair.

 - When you have decided to apply,

-- The same as above for associate professors without tenure that started in 2011.
+- The same as above for associate professors without tenure who started in 2012.
 You may apply for Tenure Only at your current rank OR for promotion and tenure.

 - We also recommend reviewing the Guidelines for Promotion and Tenure or the Manual for Volunteer Faculty, if you are not familiar with the complete requirements.

 Once your registration has been received, it will be reviewed and an email with the next steps will be sent.
 Or you can go here, if you are ready to get started!

 March 1 to May 1, 2017: Registration is open.

 May 1, 2017: Deadline to submit a Registration Form.